Rabbit’s Bothie is an eco-friendly West Wight self-catering holiday cottage close to the sea and downs at Freshwater Bay, Isle of Wight.

 - the village grocery store, Orchards.

-There is a selection of hiking trails onto Tennyson Down from Gate Lane, the road leading to the beach at Freshwater Bay and Afton Marsh.
+There is a selection of paths onto Tennyson Down from Gate Lane, the road leading to the beach at Freshwater Bay and Afton Marsh.
 In the other direction, Bedbury Lane leads to Farringford, the former home of Alfred, Lord Tennyson.
 The bus stops for Totland Bay, Freshwater village, the Island capital Newport, the Needles*, Alum Bay*, Ventnor*, Shanklin* and Ryde* are just round the corner from the bothy by St Agnes church.

 *seasonal, Needles Breezer and Island Coaster